 “Outlaw King” by David Mackenzie

 From the same director of Hallam Foe, Starred Up and Hell or Highwater, Outlaw King was definitely one of the biggest surprises of the year for me.
 I’m not sure why so many people are not liking it, but the more I think about David Mackenzie’s new film the more it grows on me.
 The film tells the story of Robert the Bruce, a Scottish nobleman who decides to become King of Scotland to fight for the land’s independence from England.
-The way Mackenzie builds his film is very impressive, with beautifully directed scenes, a rich and detailed costume design and incredible acting from Chris Pine, Florence Pugh, Aaron Taylor-Johnson and specially, Billy Howle.
-It’s funny to imagine that medieval movies can be made like this today while ten years ago it had to be a major 3-hour-blockbuster film, like Troy.
+The way Mackenzie builds his film is very impressive, with beautifully directed scenes, a rich and detailed costume design and incredible acting from Chris Pine, Florence Pugh, Aaron Taylor-Johnson and especially, Billy Howle.
+It’s funny to imagine that medieval movies can be made like this nowadays while ten years ago it had to be a major 3-hour-blockbuster film, like Troy.
 Thanks to Game of Thrones, I guess, medieval times can be more simple, realistic and tense, which is exactly what Outlaw King is.

 “The Other Side of the Wind” by Orson Welles

-The fact that Netflix produced a Orson Welles film in 2018 is probably one of the most surreal things that has happened this year.
+The fact that Netflix produced a Orson Welles film in 2018 is probably one of the most surreal things that have happened this year.
 The film, however, was shot in 1976 and it was never finished thanks to Orson Welles’ death and many political and economic problems at the time.
 After years in the editing room, The Other Side of the Wind was finally finished.
 The result, however, is extremely dubious.
-It’s very hard to imagine what Orson Welles would have though of his final film, even though the producers and editors have followed every single note written on the scripts.
-But you don’t need to be a genius like Welles to realise what works and doesn’t on his latest film.
+It’s very hard to imagine what Orson Welles would have thought of his final film, even though the producers and editors have followed every single note written on the scripts.
+But you don’t need to be a genius like Welles to realize what works and doesn’t on his latest film.
 By telling the story of a director who is trying to raise money on his birthday party to finish his latest film, The Other Side of the Wind is messy, confusing and even boring.
-It’s not a bad film, as Welles uses an interesting fake documentary style to portray the Hollywood life in the 60s and the new american cinema.
+It’s not a bad film, as Welles uses an interesting fake documentary style to portray the Hollywood life in the 60s and the new American cinema.
 But are so many things going on inside The Other Side of the Wind that maybe the challenge of editing all of this is as big as what the film represents: the first Welles movie after he comes back to America that talks about the morality of Hollywood people at the time.
 Maybe the film was too big for Welles, but we will never know.
 Maybe this is as close we can get to what Welles wanted.
-Either way, is an extremely important not only for being finished, but for also being released by Netflix.
+Either way, is an extremely important not only for being finished but for also being released by Netflix.

 “Happy as Lazzaro” by Alice Rohrwacher

 On 2017, movies like Okja and The Meyerowitz Stories went through some controversy at Cannes Film Festival for the fact they were produced by Netflix and wouldn’t be released on regular cinemas.
-This started raising questions of the importance of cinema and the way we consume movies nowadays, what is art and what isn’t.
+This started raising questions about the importance of cinema and the way we consume movies nowadays, what is art and what isn’t.
 This is a question I’m still trying to figure it out but the fact Netflix bought the rights to Happy as Lazzaro proves that even them take a chance on artistic films – and I’m so glad they did.
-Happy as Lazzaro is not only one of my favourites movies of 2018 but it also won a prize at Cannes Film Festival this year for its script.
+Happy as Lazzaro is not only one of my favorites movies of 2018 but it also won a prize at Cannes Film Festival this year for its script.
 The movie is a beautiful tale of a boy named Lazzaro who lives in a house in the countryside where several workers work for a rich family.
-When the son of this family decides to run away and hide in one of Lazzaro’s secret places, several events starts to unfold where surrealistic elements take place and time and memory becomes one of the characters in the film.
+When the son of this family decides to run away and hide in one of Lazzaro’s secret places, several events start to unfold where surrealistic elements take place and time and memory becomes one of the characters in the film.
 With an outstanding direction by Alice Rohrwacher, Happy as Lazzaro is a must-watch Italian dream-like fairy tale.